swanson/swanson.github.com/_posts/2014-02-24-integration-testing-rest-apis-for-android.md

 ## Custom Retrofit Client

-This is the approach I settled on for my current work project.
-We wrote a small [Retrofit `Client`][ljc] that converts the HTTP verb and URL into a filename and then reads the appropriate static JSON files from the `res/raw` folder of the instrumentation application.
+The approach I settled on for my current work project was to write a small [Retrofit `Client`][ljc] that converts the HTTP verb and URL into a filename and then reads the appropriate static JSON files from the `res/raw` folder of the instrumentation application.